WestsideMS/WestsideMS.github.io/_posts/projects/2018-12-06-HQP-project.markdown

 author: Minsung Kim
 date:   2018-12-06 7:00:00 -0400
 permalink: /MPC
-categories: projects
+categories:
 tags: Path-following, MPC, Collision avoidance, Intelligent vehicle
 excerpt: In this study, a path-following and obstacle-avoidance algorithm was proposed for an autonomous vehicle that varied sampling time of the MPC prediction model.
-The path-following and collision avoidance performances were evaluated using both the CARLA simulator and a real vehi-cle.
+The path-following and collision avoidance performances were evaluated using both the CARLA simulator and a real vehicle.

 github: https://github.com/WestsideMS
 # external-website: http://dyros.snu.ac.kr/project/non-holonomic-mobile-manipulator/